Frequently

 Questions

-For answers to your questions about hepatitis C (Hep C) and treatment, the Hep C Hope Line is here to help with patient support.
+For answers to your questions about Hep C and treatment, the Hep C Hope Line is here to help with patient support.

 Call 1-844-9-HEPCHOPE (1-844-943-7246).

-Below are answers to some of the Hep C related questions you might have right now.
+Below are answers to some Hep C–related questions you might have right now.

-Hepatitis C (Hep C) is a serious virus that infects the liver, and is spread through contact with the blood of an infected person.
+• Hep C is a serious virus that infects the liver and is spread through contact with the blood of an infected person.

-There are six main types of Hep C, each of which can cause severe and permanent liver damage if left untreated.
+• There are six main types of Hep C, each of which can cause severe and permanent liver damage if left untreated.
+But the good news is, all can be cured.

 LEARN ABOUT HEP C BASICS